WIPACrepo/SkyDriver/README.md

 ## Overview
 SkyDriver automates the entire scanning of an event: starting all servers and workers, transferring all needed data, and finally, all tear-down.
 SkyDriver also includes a database for storing scan requests, progress reports, and results.
 The computational engine for a scan is the [Skymap Scanner](https://github.com/icecube/skymap_scanner).
 The main interface is a REST server with several [routes and methods](#rest-api).

-A standard workflow may be:
+One of many workflows may be:
 1. Request a scan ([POST @ `/scan`](#scan---post))
 2. Check for progress updates ([GET @ `/scan/manifest/SCAN_ID`](#scanmanifestscan_id---get))
 3. Check for partial results ([GET @ `/scan/result/SCAN_ID`](#scanresultscan_id---get))